-Scattering processes in the from the ocean environment ocean causes reverberation, a major part of the unwanted background noise level that hinders military active operations of active sonars seeking to detect sound scattered by ships, submarines, and mines.
-Military sonar designs have previously sought to suppress environmental scattering to enhance their targetseeking ability.
-However, environmentally backscattered' sound Without backscattering in particular, which is that portion of the scattering that propagates directly back to the position of the transmitter, there would be no reverberation and sonar detection ranges would be vastly increased.
-So then, what good is marine acoustic scattering?
-Why should it be of interest?
-The answer is that from traditionally being a major handicap in marine sonic applications, backscatter now finds a surprisingly large number of applications in underwater acoustics.
-It is essentially used as a means of remote sensing, and as such can be used to quickly examine large oceanic volumes, or large areas of the air/sea or sea/bottom interfaces.
+Scattering from the ocean environment causes reverberation, a major part of the unwanted background noise level that hinders military active sonars seeking to detect sound scattered by ships, submarines, and mines.
+Military sonar designs have previously sought to suppress environmental scattering to enhance their target-seeking ability.
+However, environmentally backscattered' sound now finds a surprisingly large number of applications in underwater acoustics.
+It is used as a means of remote sensing, and as such can be used to quickly examine large oceanic volumes, or large areas of the air/sea or sea/bottom interfaces.
 Optical devices experience high attenuation, but direct sound transmission and acoustic backscatter can be used to probe oceanic processes over a very wide frequency range (Hz to MHz).
 Many interesting physical problems arise in marine acoustic scattering, since it involves interactions with physical, chemical, biological, geometrical, and geological properties of the environment.
-One of the more interesting applications can be found in sidescan sonars, which provide high resolutionhigh-resolution pictures of the seabed similar to video imagery.
-Other backscatter devices can infer concentrations of suspended solids at high levels where the usual optical measures are defeated.
+One of the more interesting applications can be found in sidescan sonars, which provide high-resolution pictures of the seabed similar to video imagery.
+Other backscatter devices can infer concentrations of suspended solids at high levels where optical measures are defeated.